Righting the ship: the role of the IRO in managing shareholder activism

 We often call the IRO the “canary in the coal mine.”
 Being on the front lines, IROs receive the first and often least filtered feedback from the investment community.
 And when shareholders start to feel frustrated, that’s often a first sign an activist may be coming.
 An IRO tends to know where the company is most vulnerable, and that’s why you are often in the best position in the company to convey this critical feedback to the management team and board of directors.

-At our upcoming Power Up presentation, we intend to provide the tools and techniques you need to be prepared for an activist in your stock.
-We’ll look at everything from getting management actively involved in this very important process to taking proactive measures like vulnerability assessments and monitoring shareholder activity.
+At the recent Power Up conference, we provided the tools and techniques IR teams need to be prepared for an activist in your stock.
+We looked at everything from getting management actively involved in this process to taking proactive measures like vulnerability assessments and monitoring shareholder activity.

-We’ll also touch on some communications best practices and basic IR strategies that can help mitigate the damage of these attacks.
-We’ll address the importance of asking questions like: is management making enough face-to-face appearances with investors?
+We also touched on some communications best practices, and addressed the importance of asking questions like: is management making enough face-to-face appearances with investors?
 Do we have the right relationships with key third parties?
 Are we clearly communicating our ESG story?
 Should we consider introducing directors to proxy voters during “peace time?”

-Our goal is to help attendees walk away from this session armed with the knowledge and confidence to prepare their organizations for the worst-case scenario of a shareholder activist.
-Hope to see you at Power Up!
+Our goal was to help attendees walk away from the session armed with the knowledge and confidence to prepare their organizations for the worst-case scenario of a shareholder activist.

 Andi Rose is a Partner at Joele Frank, Wilkinson Brimmer Katcher.